 Joseph replied, "Sister, you talk very foolishly, you do not know what you will want."
 Fanny agreed to be sealed to Joseph, with Brigham Young officiating.
+13

-19 Shortly thereafter, Joseph reportedly became violently ill after eating dinner.
-Joseph suggested Emma had poisoned his food, possibly influenced by a dream Desdemona Fullmer had of Emma poisoning her.
-Emma vehemently denied she'd done any such thing.
+Shortly thereafter, possibly that very evening, Joseph reportedly became violently ill after eating dinner.
+Unaware of another explanation for such a violent onset to illness, Joseph suggested Emma had poisoned his food.
+Joseph was likely influenced by a dream Desdemona Fullmer had of Emma poisoning her.